giantswarm/rfc/logging-infrastructure/README.md

 There is a hard requirement from some customer where no data should leave their installation (due to legal concerns).
 In order to comply with this requirement we need to adopt a distributed setup.
-We currently have some concerns towards the feasibility of implementing Loki on all the different providers we support, due to storage requirements.

 ## Next steps

+### Requirements

+- object storage: in order for data to be stored at the installation level, Loki requires access to an object storage solution this is currently unknown and needs to be evaluated on a per-provider basis

+### Steps

-- Build a POC with a Loki running inside an installation starting with 1 provider.
+- Build a POC following the distributed setup with 1 provider.
 - Re-evaluate and see how we proceed with other providers and other customer requirements.

 ## Open questions